YnotnA/Resources-Dynamic/README.md

 1. Run `make up` This will start containers Postgres + Node (use for `make pnpm` command).
 2. Run `make pnpm i` to install dependencies.
 3. Run `make db-migrate` to execute migration scripts.
+4. Run `make pnpm import-system` to import systems from `data/system/` folder
-4. Run `make pnpm dev` to start development server.
+5. Run `make pnpm dev` to start development server.
-5. To stop the server, stop the Docker container with `make down`.
+6. To stop the server, stop the Docker container with `make down`.

 ### Testing

 1. Run `make start` to start the server.
 This will install dependencies, start containers and execute migration scripts.
+2. Run `make pnpm import-system` to import systems from `data/system/` folder
-2. To stop the server, stop the Docker container with `Ctrl+C` in the terminal where `make start` was run.
+3. To stop the server, stop the Docker container with `Ctrl+C` in the terminal where `make start` was run.

+## Database

+A clean SQL is available in `documentation/sql/cleanBdd.sql`.
+It must be executed with an SQL client (e.g., [DBeaver](https://dbeaver.io/)).

+**Info**: All UUID updates are used for the [Orbit Visualizer](#bonus) because the radius of elements (e.g., planets, stars) are hard-coded into the code.

 ## WebSocket